Thursday, December 3, 2009

 Regarding the situation prevailing in the entire north eastern region, she maintained that economic development was the only way to tackle the insurgency problem in the north east.
 The increasing number of terrorists in the states was due to lack of economic development as many youths had become frustrated by the unavailability of jobs and various other related problems.

-people of the north eastern region and also promised she would not let down the people of the entire north east.
+She further said she would work all out to get justice for the people of the north eastern region and also promised she would not let down the people of the entire north east.
 One of her main areas of concentration would be the youth and women as she had great expectations from both, she observed.
 She also feltthat capacity building was required in order to absorb the funds released by the Central government for which work was required from the grassroots level.

 Saturday, May 23, 2009